Decatur Central High School

 Decatur Central High School (DCHS) is a public high school in Indianapolis, Indiana, United States.

 About

 Decatur Central High School is part of the Metropolitan School District of Decatur Township.
 The school currently enrolls students from grades nine through twelve.

 Small learning communities

 Decatur Central has "small learning communities" with different learning styles.
 Students decide which SLC they would like to be entered in with a form explaining all the SLCs.
 This form is composed of a selection graph explaining the SLC they would like to be in, and a short essay area.
 In total there are five SLCs: Choice, Edge, Innovation, New Tech, and Q&I.

 Demographics

-Of Decatur Central's 1,632 students (in the 2007–08 school year), 83% were Caucasian, 10% were African American, 4% were Hispanic, 1% were Asian, and 2% were multiracial.
+Of Decatur Central's 1,632 students (in the 2007–08 school year), 83% were White, 10% were African American, 4% were Hispanic, 1% were Asian, and 2% were multiracial.
 43% of students qualified for free lunches and 0% qualified for reduced price lunches.